CodeMascotClub/settings-api/README.md

 ## Crafted by Khan

 I'm a professional web developer and I crafted this package for my personal use.
-Feel free to use this for your projects also.
+Feel free to use this for your projects too.

 ## License